RumblingLump/anxiety/scenes/act1.md

 `bb({eyes:"narrow", mouth:"small"})`

-b: You think other people's genitals are Pokémon for us to collect?
+b: You think other people's genitals are Pokémon for us to collect?§

 ```
 bb({body:"sing", eyes:"pretty", mouth:"shut"});